 RIP/QEPD Pablo Aceves, Raul Jaquez, Felipe Adame, Howard Hollman, Rebecca Romero, Chunky Sanchez, Rico Bueno, David Savage, Cruz & AnnaMarie Contreras, Andre Banks, and Francine Jimenez

 50th Chicano Park Day, Sat.
 April 25, 2020

 Organized by the Chicano Park Steering Committee, Stewards of Chicano Park

-The 49th Chicano Park Day celebration will be held on Saturday, April 20, 2019.
-The annual celebration is held in historic Chicano Park, located in the Logan Heights community, south of downtown San Diego under the San Diego-Coronado bridge.
-This family event is always free and open to the public.
+The 50th annual Chicano Park Day celebration will be held on Saturday, April 25, 2020, in historic Chicano Park, located in the Logan Heights community, south of downtown San Diego under the San Diego-Coronado bridge.

 Chicano Park Bathroom Expansion Project

 Five new murals will be painted on the outside walls of the new bathrooms.
 The sketches below (by Patricia Aguayo, Hector Villegas, Giovanni Cerda ("MEX") and Sal Barajas) received the most votes at our July 2017 meeting.

 Chicano Park approved for National Historic Landmark status